 It’s been found that Gen Z kids have lower attention spans, which means your app needs to be immediately engaging.
 You need the best copywriters, graphic designers, and UI/UX designers you can get who can put themselves in a teenager’s shoes.
 With a lifetime to access to technology, Gen Z won’t tolerate lag, bugs, or glitches.
 So make sure your developers are giving their all to a smoothly-running app.

 The technical aspects of your app aren’t the only area where you’ll have to work hard.
 Gen Z are picky about the companies they’re buying from.
 They’re highly likely to be turned away from brands that have been involved in scandals are other unethical behavior.
 So monitor your social media for any racist or other disparaging tweets.
 As society becomes more progressive and open, brands are joining in on the fight and openly displaying their values.
 Gen Z tends to appreciate this very much.

 You can read more in detail about Gen Z here.

 If you think this sounds a little demanding, don’t worry.
-If you’ve got a big Gen Z audience, let us know and we'll do our best to study and understand your audience, going beyond the generalizations above if necessary.
+If you’ve got a big Gen Z audience, your app and website should cater to that.
 We understand it’s important to keep up with changing times and your app should reflect that.